Bachelor of Arts Interior Design

 - Support Kent State University and the College of Architecture and Environmental Design missions.

 - The Interior Design Program combines the resources of strong and well-established programs in the university including the Architecture, Construction Management, the School of Visual Communication and Design, and the College of Business.
 The undergraduate program leads to a Bachelor of Arts degree in a CIDA-accredited first professional degree program.

-For more information concerning retention, graduation rates, job placements, and acceptance into graduate programs, click here.
+Learn more about retention, graduation rates, job placements and acceptance into graduate programs.

 The first year focuses on laying a foundation for understanding design in its many formats while providing the liberal education required of a university education.
 The College of Architecture and Environmental Design and interior design courses taken during the freshman year provide a broad introduction to design culture and introduce the organizational principles and tools needed by designers to interpret and shape the built environment.

 The second year provides interior design students an understanding of the relationship of the human to the spaces they inhabit.
-Technical skills are interwoven into the design process that encompass an understanding of design in a historical and contemporary context.
+Technical skills are interwoven into the design process that encompasses an understanding of design in a historical and contemporary context.
 These concepts are balanced with the basic knowledge and guidelines that the profession uses to shape interior spaces.
 An awareness of materiality, sustainability and computer imaging completes the education during this year.